Skip to main content

 Execute wardend commands

 To execute a node command, just run wardend, followed by the command.
-Include the --node flag with the node endpoint.
+If you need to specify a node to interact with, include the --node flag with a node endpoint.

 tip